Eyelid and Facial Reconstruction

 Following Mohs’ skin cancer resection, reconstruction is typically performed within 1 to 2 days but may be delayed up to a week after the Mohs’ procedure.
 The complexity of reconstruction will, of course, depend on the size and location of the defect and if there is tear duct involvement.
 The main goal of repair is to restore adequate eyelid, brow, or facial function.
 Every attempt is also made to maximize the resulting cosmetic performance.
 Occasionally, secondary surgical procedures are necessary to modify excessive scarring, improve the position of the eyelid(s), correct tear duct abnormalities, or resect recurrent cancer.

-**Recurrent disease can occur with any type of resection, so patients should have periodic examinations with their dermatologist, primary care physician, or Dr. Klapper following their surgery.**
+**Recurrent disease can occur with any type of resection, so patients should have periodic examinations with their dermatologist, primary care physician, or our surgeons following their surgery.**

-Dr. Klapper has extensive experience in eyelid and upper and mid-facial skin and soft tissue reconstruction.
-Dr. Klapper works closely with several Mohs's surgeons throughout Indiana.
+Klapper Eyelid & Facial Plastic Surgery has extensive experience in eyelid and upper and mid-facial skin and soft tissue reconstruction.
+Dr. Klapper and Dr. Bacorn work closely with several Mohs’s surgeons throughout Indiana.

-To see some of Dr. Klapper's patients, please visit the photo gallery.
+To see some of our practice’s patients, please visit the photo gallery.
 The images are divided into a few categories to simplify your search.
 Eyelid margin defects involve the margin or edge of the eyelid (the eyelash and tear duct location) and require different surgical techniques than non-marginal wounds.

 The results shown are for educational purposes only and do not represent a guarantee of surgical results or postoperative appearance.
 All patients respond differently to surgical reconstruction.